-How to prevent snow and ice damage
+How to prevent snow and ice damage to your home

 1. Snow and ice buildup on the roof